How Do I Get a Small Business Loan With Bad Credit?

 Payments: Fixed ACH payments are weekly or daily Monday-Friday

-Credit Score Standards: All credit score types from Poor to Excellent are considered
+Personal Credit Score Standards: All FICO credit score types, from bad credit to excellent profiles considered

 4. Invoice Financing (Accounts Receivable Financing)

 Invoice financing, also known as “invoice factoring” or “accounts receivable financing,” is a type of financing that allows small businesses to get cash quickly from unpaid customer invoices that would otherwise remain unpaid for up to 90 days or more, depending on invoice terms.

 This type of small business financing allows you to get an advance of up to 95% percent of purchase orders or unpaid customer invoices from your customers.
 An invoice factoring company will advance a set amount of the unpaid invoice to the business owner and then collect directly from the client or customer for the unpaid customer invoices portion.
 This is an excellent option to improve cash flow.

 The business owner’s credit score is not evaluated.
 Therefore, bad credit is not an issue.
 The credit score approval is directed to the customer/client, so there is little documentation required other than an application, accounts receivable report, and contact information of the companies you invoice regularly.
 This is an excellent product for those struggling with poor credit.